-Currently a Senior Product Designer at AOL.
+Most recently a Senior Product Designer at AOL — and now open to what's next.
 Before that, Microsoft.
 Before that, a textile founder named Simon, a single Figma file, and a lot of late nights.

 The work I'm proudest of doesn't usually have a flashy demo.
 It has a 30-minute setup that became 5.
 A dispatcher who stopped dreading her morning.
 A donor who finally stopped calling.